-As Baby reaches his third birthday, he is PROBABLY moving past some of the behavioral issues of the second year which can make socializing with a two-year-old so exhilarating and exhausting at the same time.
+As Baby reaches their third birthday, they are PROBABLY moving past some of the behavioral issues of the second year which can make socializing with a two-year-old so exhilarating and exhausting at the same time.

 What’s the difference between two and three?

 At age three, you should begin to see a shift in Baby’s behavior, especially on the social front.
 Overall, three-year-olds start to show more independence from parents and caregivers, aren’t so focused on themselves and have even stronger language skills than they did the year before.
-These traits make life feel a little less frustrating to him, and when he is less frustrated, this can lead to better behavior during playtime, while interacting with family members, and when out and about.
+These traits make life feel a little less frustrating to them, and when they are less frustrated, this can lead to better behavior during playtime, while interacting with family members, and when out and about.

 What does playtime look like for a 3-year-old?

 In general, playtime becomes more interactive for children in this age group, as they’ve moved on from parallel play.
 Here are two key themes you’ll notice:

 - Increased imaginary play: Superheroes and princesses reign once children hit age 3.
 Through costumes, dress-up games, and role-playing, fantasy play helps Baby to learn more about themself and life beyond their day-to-day experiences.

 - Better cooperation: Around the time Baby turns three, you may notice that they are better able to share and cooperate with playmates – moving beyond the conflicts over toys that dominated interactions at age 2.
 Plus, with better language abilities, 3-year-olds can even begin to settle their own squabbles when they occur.

 How can you support your three-year-old’s social development?

 Spend a few minutes on a playground with a group of three-year-olds, and you’ll start to spot the differences in behavior from just a few months before.
 You can help them continue to grow and develop socially as they heads into their fourth year.